-MS. LIOTTA: That's it.
-MS. LUDLOW: Oh.
+- MS. LUDLOW: Oh.
 Okay.
 Well, I totally agree about staff not being members.
 And thank you for bringing that up.
-And I will definitely add that.
-I will add a vice chair to be appointed after the chairman.
+And I will definitely add that. - I will add a vice chair to be appointed after the chairman.

-10 I would like to stick to the fifteen members, because that doesn't mean that -- you know, fifteen 11 members will always be here.
-We're working with 12 So I don't see -- I see probably a 13 tentative. regular number of maybe six to ten.
-But I would 14 like to have everybody -- anybody -- everybody and 15 anybody available to come if they would like to.
-16 So I would like to stick to the 15 members.
-And I 17 18 will add for board approval.
+I would like to stick to the fifteen members, because that doesn't mean that -- you know, fifteen members will always be here.
+We're working with tentative.
+So I don't see -- I see probably a regular number of maybe six to ten.
+But I would like to have everybody -- anybody -- everybody and anybody available to come if they would like to.

+So I would like to stick to the 15 members.
+And I will add for board approval.

-19 CHAIRMAN OLSON: Regarding membership, those 20 were good points.
-I had thought that one way or 21 the other the manager of the ATC really should be 22 there.
-And I am not sure whether they could be 23 listed as staff.
+CHAIRMAN OLSON: Regarding membership, those were good points.
+I had thought that one way or the other the manager of the ATC really should be there.
+And I am not sure whether they could be listed as staff.
 It's a contract activity.
-But it 24 seems like they don't necessarily need to be 25 members, but there is important input from ATC.
+But it seems like they don't necessarily need to be members, but there is important input from ATC.

-1 The other question -- let's see.
-Oh, the 2 other question I have -- these are questions.
+1 The other question let's see.
+Oh, the 2 other question I have these are questions.
 3 Shouldn't there be input from the flight schools 4 because they're such a big user of the runways and 5 all that.

-MS. LUDLOW: They're tenants and stakeholders.
-6 CHAIRMAN OLSON: Yeah, but, I mean, will we 7 know that they are going to be present and, I don't 8 9 know, participating either as a staff or a member 10 at -- expected to at these meetings and can we expect them to.
-I'm thinking it would be important 11 to have them there just, again, because of the 12 amount of training and activity that's on our 13 runways.
-14

-MS. LUDLOW: I definitely think so too.
-But so what do you think I should offer them a special invitation?
-Because I will get word out to everybody on the airport, the commercial businesses, the tenants, and everybody will have the same opportunity.
+6 MS. LUDLOW: They're tenants and stakeholders.
+7 CHAIRMAN OLSON: Yeah, but, I mean, will we 8 know that they are going to be present and, I don't 9 know, participating either as a staff or a member 10 at expected to at these meetings and can we 11 expect them to.
+I'm thinking it would be important 12 to have them there just, again, because of the 13 amount of training and activity that's on our 14 runways.
+15 MS. LUDLOW: I definitely think so too.
+But 16 so what do you think I should offer them a special 17 invitation?
+Because I will get word out to 18 everybody on the airport, the commercial 19 businesses, the tenants, and everybody will have 20 the same opportunity.
 21 CHAIRMAN OLSON: Okay.
 I don't know.
 Just 22 listening to the two people that have mentioned 23 things, one thing is to invite them.
-But the other 24 thing -- a stronger thing may be to write them in 25 some way so that the expectation is there.
+But the other 24 thing a stronger thing may be to write them in some way so that the expectation is there.